Biography

 Relocation & Education

 Even as she worked in the laboratory long past dinnertime, sometimes into the early hours of the morning, a fraction of her time was devoted to protecting and promoting human rights by monitoring, advocating, lobbying, and taking solidarity actions.
-She dedicated lots of her time volunteering for Amnesty International, especially after 1994.
+She dedicated lots of her energy volunteering for Amnesty International, especially after 1994.

 Preeminent Human Rights Leader